spazzylemons/DogCore/README.md

 # DogCore

 A drop-in replacement for Essentials and other small plugins.
-Used on []Dumg Dog Diner](https://dumbdogdiner.net)
+Used on [Dumb Dog Diner](https://dumbdogdiner.net/)

 ## Features